MysteryPancake/Rule-Book/README.md

 * `math.random() >= 0.5` must be used to get a random boolean.
 * `local var = var` mustn't be used unless in a module.
 * Unused keys or values in loops must be set as `_`.
-* Sequential tables must be iterated with `ipairs`.
 * General table variables must be named `tbl`.
 * `not var` must be used to invert booleans.
 * Tab indentation must be used, not spaces.